Ombudsman services by country: Lokpal

 In India, the Ombudsman is known as the Lokpal or Lokayukta.
 An Administrative Reforms Commission (ARC) was set up on 5 January 1966 under the Chairmanship of Shri Morarji Desai.
 It recommended a two-tier machinery: Lokpal at the Centre (parliamentary commissioner, as in New Zealand) and one Lokayukta each at the State level for redress of people's grievances.
-However, the jurisdiction of the Lokpal did not extend to the judiciary (as in case of New Zealand).
+However, the jurisdiction of the Lokpal did not extend to the judiciary (as in the case of New Zealand).
 The central Government introduced the first Lokpal Bill, Lokpal and Lokayuktas Bill in 1968, and further legislation was introduced in 2005.
-Final bill, after all the amendments, has been passed in Rajya Sabha on 17 December 2013 and passed in Loksabha on 18 December 2013.
+The final bill, after all the amendments, was passed in the Rajya Sabha on 17 December 2013 and passed in the Loksabha on 18 December 2013.

 Lokayukta

 The state-level Lokayukta institution has developed gradually.
-Orissa was the first state to present a bill on the establishment of Lokayukta in 1970, but Maharashtra was the first to establish the institution, in 1972.
+Orissa was the first state to present a bill on the establishment of Lokayukta in 1970, but Maharashtra was the first to establish the institution in 1972.
 Other states followed: Bihar (1974), Uttar Pradesh (1977), Madhya Pradesh (1981), Andhra Pradesh (1983), Himachal Pradesh (1983), Karnataka (1984), Assam (1986), Gujarat (1988), Delhi (1995), Punjab (1996), Kerala (1998), Chhattishgarh (2002), Uttaranchal (2002), West Bengal (2003) and Haryana (2004).
 The structure of the Lokayukta is not uniform across all the states.
 Some states have UpaLokayukta under the Lokayukta and in some states, the Lokayukta does not have suo moto powers of instigating an enquiry.

 Kerala State has an Ombudsman for Local Self Government institutions like Panchayats, Municipalities, and Corporations.
 The ombudsman can enquire/investigate into allegations of action, inaction, corruption and maladministration.
 A retired Judge of the High Court is appointed by the Governor for a term of three years, under the Kerala Panchayat Raj Act.

 In the State of Rajasthan, the Lokayukta institution was established in 1973 after the Rajasthan Lokayukta and Up-Lokayuktas Act, 1973 was passed by the State Legislature.